DataEngineeringGuru/Data-Guru/README.md

 * You now have a data science portfolio website!
 * Note This is inspired fron a tutorial: How to Make a Data Science Portfolio by KenJee The Data Professor.

-# Ball Image Classifier(Source Ken Jee The Data Professor)
+# Project One Ball Image Classifier
 Data science project example using deep learning for image classification

 ## Overview